ArberTu474/Glow-code-js-curriculum/Day_3_slides.md

 ## 6 Exercise 1

-Use a for loop to print `Hello World` 10 times using a for loop.
+Use a for loop to print `Hello World` 10 times.

 ## 7 Exercise 2